pytorch/torchtune/docs/source/tutorials/datasets.rst

 - The current directory from which your Python interpreter or script is run.
 - Directories where Python packages are installed (like :code:`site-packages`).
-- Any directories added to :code:`sys.path` at runtime or through the :code:`PYTHONPATH` environment variable.
+- Any directories added to :code:`sys.path` at runtime using :code:`sys.path.append` or through the :code:`PYTHONPATH` environment variable.

 If you are working within a cloned repository of torchtune you can just define your custom template class in the same file as other similar components, in this situation you can change the class name